 You can use butter or a neutral tasting oil like sunflower oil or any good vegetable oil.

 You can easily make pizza on a skillet or frying pan.
-You can this check this recipe of No Yeast Pizza on Skillet.
+You can check this recipe of Tawa Pizza (made on skillet).

 You can check this No Yeast Pizza Dough recipe.
 Or you can make the pizza dough with a sourdough starter.